Looking for a way to teach the Distributive Property in 3rd grade? Read on to see how I go about teaching this challenging math concept!

 But if you have the manipulatives out while the students are composing matching multiplication sentences, they naturally conclude that you would have to ADD both products to get the final product!
 Here’s a recap of the first day’s lesson.

 Notice that I have NOT introduced the DPM sentence yet.
-That, I believe, was my mistake several years ago when I started teaching this concept.
+That, I believe, was my mistake several years ago when I started teaching the Distributive Property.
 The students could NOT understand why the array was broken apart or why we were adding.
-By using manipulatives and just slowing down, this made those two concepts clear and comprehensible.
+By using manipulatives and just slowing down, made those two concepts clear and comprehensible.

 Day TWO, Introducing the Steps